a small project timeline

 - Decide on a budget!

-- Get outline costs from a builder.
+- Get outline costs for each one from a builder.

 - Pick one option.
+One you can afford.

-- Apply for building warrant/building control approval, if required (see #9).
+- Apply for Building Warrant/Building Control Approval, if required (see #9).
 Allow three months for this in Scotland.

 - Carry out the building work.
 Keep and eye on costs and the quality of your builder’s work.